nicolasbrunner/articles/mountainbike/plasticwheels.md

 A few rides later, my initial impressions still held up.
 They feel fantastic when climbing - especially on fireroad climbs or on paved access roads.
 I don't know if I'm faster on them, but it feels as if a little bit less effort is needed to spin those wheels up the mountain.
 They also shine on techy climbs where quick bursts of acceleration are key.
 Traction when climbing is perfectly fine - I am unable to feel a difference to my aluminium rims.

-The same applies to mellower faster trails I do not really notice any difference to my aluminium wheels and they feel perfectly fine.
+The same applies to mellower faster trails, where I do not really notice any difference to my aluminium wheels and they feel perfectly fine.
 But when the trail gets rowdier and you really have to focus to hold your line and sometimes simply plow through stuff, they feel harsh.
 My derailleur even seems to bounce around more, leading to increased chainslap and noise.

 ![Descending on the Roval wheelset](/assets/Descending2-min.jpeg) *Enjoying the Roval wheels on a smoother trail...*